ottowayi/pycomm3/docs/examples/basic_rw_examples.rst

 Writing a whole structure is possible too.
 As with reading, all attributes are required to NOT have an External Access of None.
 Also, when writing a structure your value must match the structure exactly and provide data for all attributes.
-The value should be a list of values, nesting lists for arrays or other structures with the target.
+The value should be a list of values or a dict of attribute name and value, nesting as needed for arrays or other structures with the target.
 This example shows a simple recipe UDT:

 +-------------------+---------------+
 | Attribute         |  Data Type    |